How to Reduce Belly Fat in Bangladesh: Science-Backed Methods That Actually Work

 “Crunches and Sit-Ups Burn Belly Fat”

 FALSE.
-Crunches strengthen your abdominal muscles but don’t burn fat there.
-Fat loss comes from a calorie deficit — your body decides which fat to mobilize.
+Crunches strengthen abdominal muscles but don’t burn fat there.
+Fat loss comes from a calorie deficit — your body decides which fat to mobilise, and visceral fat is typically first.

 “Eating Fat Causes Belly Fat”

 FALSE.
 Excess calories from any source cause fat gain.
-Healthy fats (fish, olive oil) actually improve hormone balance and can reduce belly fat compared to excess refined carbs.
+Healthy fats (fish, olive oil, nuts) actually improve hormone balance and can reduce belly fat compared to a diet high in refined carbs.

 “You Can Lose Belly Fat in 2 Weeks”

 FALSE.
 Realistic belly fat reduction is 0.5–1 cm of waist circumference per month with consistent effort.
-Expect 8–12 weeks to see visible changes.
+Expect 8–12 weeks to see visible changes — and 6 months for significant transformation.

 “Skipping Meals Speeds Up Fat Loss”